-Myelodysplastic syndrome (MDS) is a rare disease of the blood.
-Most of the time it develops in older patients (over 60 years old), but it can occur at any age and affect children as well.
+Myelodysplastic syndrome (MDS) is a rare disease of the blood, only occurring in four out of every 1 million children.
+While it develops in older patients (greater than 60 years old) most of the time, it can occur at any age.
 MDS develops in the bone marrow, the soft, spongy center of the long bones that produces the three major blood cells:

 - white blood cells to fight infection

 - platelets that help blood clot and stop bleeding

 MDS occurs when the bone marrow does not properly produce sufficient numbers of healthy red blood cells, white blood cells and platelets.
 With this disease, the blood cells lose their ability to mature and function properly.

 In normal bone marrow, the growth and development of blood cells are carefully controlled to produce the correct number of each type of blood cell to keep the body healthy.